-Adam and Eve on a Raft: Even if you've worked in the restaurant industry for years, this one might be a term you've never heard of, and that's because it's primarily used in the states.
-Adam and Eve on a raft refers to when a customer orders two eggs (poached or scrambled) on a piece of toast.
+Adam and Eve on a Raft: Even if you've worked in the restaurant industry for years, this one might be a term you've never heard of, and that's because it's primarily used in the States.
+Adam and Eve on a raft refer to when a customer orders two eggs (poached or scrambled) on a piece of toast.

 All Day: The term "All Day" refers to the total number of items that needs to be sent out from the kitchen.
 The term is usually slapped on the end of a long sentence.
 "I need eight scrambled eggs, five soup of the days, three cups of coffee, five pancakes with butter on the side all day"

 Back of House (BOH): The back of the house refers to everything in the restaurant behind the dining room.
 This usually includes the kitchen, storage rooms, offices, and any prep rooms.
 The back end of the restaurant, typically the kitchen, prep, and storage areas.